Family | Farm | Food

 click here for ranch store info

 Our family takes pride in the livestock we raise here on the ranch.
-Our angus cattle can be seen grazing the hillside pastures.
+From brith to butcher, our angus cattle can be seen grazing the hillside pastures.
 The heritage breed hogs are staying cool in the woods in the summer or cozy in the barn in the winter.
-Our flock of Icelandic and heritage cross sheep can be seen frolicking about, grazing small patches around the ranch as our personal landscape crew.
 And, our chickens are either busy laying their fresh brown eggs or growing big on our lush green pastures.

 To learn more about our practices and the livestock we have here at Widnor Farms click below.